 - Preserve Size: 45 acres

 - Difficulty: easy

 - Sights: deep water shore of Winnegance Bay

-This there-and-back short trail, maintained by the Kennebec Estuary Land Trust, takes you to a rocky outcrop on Winnegance Bay.
+This there-and-back short trail, protected by the Kennebec Estuary Land Trust, takes you to a rocky outcrop on Winnegance Bay.
 From trailhead to sea it’s a little over half a mile.
 If you look closely at the rocks, you might see a mysterious carving in the rock, possibly made by the Abenaki Indians, who lived, hunted and fished in this region for many years.
 The view here is astonishing, the seaside rocks sunny and warm.

 Additionally, the trail, especially at the start, is fairly wide and smooth, so easy to navigate.
 The trail goes up and over a hill, and at points you can look down into the forest floor below you from a good elevation.